Where to Stay in Lima: 10 Best Areas

 We begin our article in Lima Centre, also known as the Historical District, which lies at the heart of the city.
 This entire area is designated as a UNESCO World Heritage Site, so you probably won’t be surprised to learn that the area is brimming with historic attractions to discover.

-The 16th century Basilica Cathedral Of Lima, the San Francisco De Asis Church, the Peruvian Government Palace, the Plaza De Armas, the Acho Bullring and the legendary Senor De Los Milagros (Lord Of The Miracles) painting call all be found within the walls of the old city.
+The 16th-century Basilica Cathedral Of Lima, the San Francisco De Asis Church, the Peruvian Government Palace, the Plaza de Armas (Plaza Mayor), the Acho Bullring, and the legendary Senor De Los Milagros (Lord Of The Miracles) painting call all be found within the walls of the old city.

 This makes it a perfect destination for anyone who enjoys shopping and dining out, as the range on offer is guaranteed to have something to suit all tastes.

-You combine that with its history and the fact that many of the surrounding districts are equally popular with tourists and you’ll start to realise what a multifaceted destination this truly is.
+You combine that with its history and the fact that many of the surrounding districts are equally popular with tourists and you’ll start to realize what a multifaceted destination this truly is.

 Located to the south of the city centre, Miraflores is undoubtedly one of the most popular locations in the city for the casual tourists, which is largely because this is a destination that offers a little bit of everything.

 Known to cater to tourists first and foremost, it has developed a reputation as the safest district in the city.
-This is a huge positive no matter where you are going on your travels, but it is an especially big deal when travelling to South America, which, unfortunately, is known for issues with crime, particularly when it comes to things like pick pocketing.
+This is a huge positive no matter where you are going on your travels, but it is an especially big deal when traveling to South America, which, unfortunately, is known for issues with crime, particularly when it comes to things like pickpocketing.

 The area then balances things out with some more cultured offerings.
-The Huaca Pucllana, the ruins of an ancient Incan pyramid, the Iglesia Virgen Milagrosa church, Parque Del Amor and Parque Kennedy are all located here, making it a perfect spot for those interested in a diverse vacation.
+The Huaca Pucllana, the ruins of an ancient Incan pyramid, the Iglesia Virgen Milagrosa church, Parque Del Amor (Park of Love), and Parque Kennedy are all located here, making it a perfect spot for those interested in a diverse vacation.

 All of that is before we even mention its perfect location.
 Situated on the coast, between the other two most popular districts in the city, Miraflores is ideal for anyone wanting to add a few days at the beach or an afternoon exploring the history of the city centre to their trip.